Mocklerough/CV-Analysis/README.md

 # Manual Cleaning
 Sovern does a good but not great job at parsing CVs.
 It requires a manual scrub after processing the JSON data before analysis.
 An inevitable roadbump when parsing text.
+Name and Education are easy to clean, Sovren did a good job parsing them.
+Employment came out pretty poor, significant manual editing will be nececary.
+(It may be nececary to focus just on education for the first step.)

 # Analysis
 The principal concern is tracing the institutions each individual moves through, in a social network analysis-y fashion.